 The Pre-Application Notes for this project indicated the City's desire to incorporate regional trail system components at or near the site.
-Subsequent discussions with City staff have indicated that a trail is not feasible on this site due to site restraints (steep slopes, wetlands, etc.).
-The sidewalk on the north side of the proposed half-street can provide pedestrian connection between existing parklands and future improvements.
-In addition, there may be potential for a future trailhead or small park near the proposed maintenance access located near the home sites off NE 232nd Avenue.
-This portion of land is generally level and free of environmental constraints.
-The District desires to retain room for a potential future second access road to the school site, but is not proposing this access with this submittal.
+Subsequent discussions with City staff have noted that a trail through this site is challenging due to site restraints (steep slopes, wetlands, etc.).
+The project proposes to install a trail in lieu of a public sidewalk on the north side of the proposed half-street.
+In addition, the project includes a short-platted 3-acre parcel that can be developed in the future as a trailhead and/or small park.